Car suspension: History

 An early form of suspension on ox-drawn carts had the platform swing on iron chains attached to the wheeled frame of the carriage.
 This system remained the basis for most suspension systems until the turn of the 19th century, although the iron chains were replaced with the use of leather straps called thoroughbraces by the 17th century.
 No modern automobiles have used the thoroughbrace suspension system.

 By approximately 1750, leaf springs began appearing on certain types of carriage, such as the Landau.

-By the middle of the 19th century, elliptical springs might additionally start to be used on carriages.
+By the middle of the 19th century, elliptical springs started to be used on carriages, after their invention in 1804 by Obadiah Elliott.

 Modern suspension

 The front suspension components of a Ford Model T.

 Automobiles were initially developed as self-propelled versions of horse-drawn vehicles.
 However, horse-drawn vehicles had been designed for relatively slow speeds, and their suspension was not well suited to the higher speeds permitted by the internal combustion engine.

 The first workable spring-suspension required advanced metallurgical knowledge and skill, and only became possible with the advent of industrialisation.
 Obadiah Elliott registered the first patent for a spring-suspension vehicle; each wheel had two durable steel leaf springs on each side and the body of the carriage was fixed directly to the springs which were attached to the axles.
 Within a decade, most British horse carriages were equipped with springs; wooden springs in the case of light one-horse vehicles to avoid taxation, and steel springs in larger vehicles.
 These were often made of low-carbon steel and usually took the form of multiple layer leaf springs.

 Leaf springs have been around since the early Egyptians.
 Ancient military engineers used leaf springs in the form of bows to power their siege engines, with little success at first.
 The use of leaf springs in catapults was later refined and made to work years later.
+Horse-drawn carriages and Ford Model T used this system, and it is still used today in larger vehicles, mainly mounted in the rear suspension.
 Springs were not only made of metal; a sturdy tree branch could be used as a spring, such as with a bow.
-Horse-drawn carriages and Ford Model T used this system, and it is still used today in larger vehicles, mainly mounted in the rear suspension.

 Leaf springs were the first modern suspension system, and, along with advances in the construction of roads, heralded the single greatest improvement in road transport until the advent of the automobile.
 The British steel springs were not well-suited for use on America's rough roads of the time, so the Abbot-Downing Company of Concord, New Hampshire re-introduced leather strap suspension, which gave a swinging motion instead of the jolting up-and-down of spring suspension.